csinva/csinva.github.io/_blog/misc/model_improvement.md

 ## feature engineering

-- visualize the outputs of sparse coding on your features
+- visualize the outputs of dim reduction / transformations (e.g. pca, sparse coding, nmf) on your features
+- for correlated features, group them together or extract out a more stable feature

 ## modeling